mameshini/ai-cookbook/src/langchain/README.md

 ### Chat Agent with Tool Usage

 The chat agent pattern demonstrates how to create an interactive AI assistant that can use external tools.

-Key features: prompt, AgentExecutor, model, tools, and memory
+Key features: chain prompt, AgentExecutor, model, tools, and memory.
+This chain implements the "ReAct" (Reason + Act) pattern, where the agent can:

+1. Reason about what tools it needs
+2. Act by calling those tools
+3. Remember previous actions through the scratchpad
+4. Generate appropriate responses based on tool results

 ```mermaid